From hash-smoking Assassins to Nazis on meth, take a ride through the facts (and myths) of drugs in history.

 Point One: History takes on a distinctly different cast when you consider the substances its participants were imbibing.

-I’m not just talking about the psychotropic plants our ancestors undoubtedly ate, just as jaguars and goats eat them today to enhance their senses — or about speculative ideas like the Vikings supposedly eating hallucinogenic mushrooms in order to “transform” into their berserk state — or about possibly apocryphal anecdotes like the Battle of Karánsebes in 1788, when a contingent of Austrian hussars allegedly got drunk, mistook some of their fellow troops for Turks, and proceeded to set up fortifications and blast the hell out of their own army.
+Nor am I talking about possibly apocryphal anecdotes like the Battle of Karánsebes in 1788, when a contingent of Austrian hussars allegedly got drunk, mistook some of their fellow troops for Turks, and proceeded to set up fortifications and blast the hell out of their own army.

 At the Constitutional Convention 11 years later, the party bill included 54 bottles of Madeira, 60 bottles of Claret, eight bottles of whiskey, eight bottles of cider, 12 bottles of beer and seven bowls of alcoholic punch—all for 55 people.

-My favorite: “he’s eaten a toad-and-a-half for breakfast.”
+My favorite of Ben Franklin’s euphemisms is, “He’s eaten a toad-and-a-half for breakfast.”

 That about brings us up to the present, which brings us to —